chargebyte/everest-chargebyte/modules/InfypowerDCSupply/doc.rst

 interface.

-This raw interface is better suited for sending out the non-cyclic CAN frames, but also provide flexible CAN ID based filters while receiving - in contrast to the BCM interface which provides filter based on content changes.
+This raw interface is better suited for sending out the non-cyclic CAN frames, but also provides flexible CAN ID based filters while receiving - in contrast to the BCM interface which provides filter based on content changes.
 This is why also such a socket is used.